laznomad/BareBlog/README.md

 # bareBlog (minimal file-based Flask blog engine)

-Lightweight Flask blog engine with file-backed posts, admin login, and Markdown support for new posts.
-Include import xml capabilities from wordpress.
+Lightweight Flask blog engine with file-backed posts, admin login, and Markdown support for new posts, including a xml import script from wp.
+No db, no trackers, only the bare minimum to run.

 ## Quick start